Task Export

 This article covers:

-The export feature is useful for performing your own analytics on your Onfleet data, such as determining the average duration of tasks last month, assessing driver performance, as well as accessing photos, signatures, completion notes, and feedback for historical tasks.
+The export feature lets you analyze your Onfleet data, such as determining the average task durations, driver performance, and historical details like photos, signatures, completion notes, and feedback.

 Tasks can be exported based on Status (Completed, Assigned & Unassigned), Dates, (range can be from 24 hours to the maximum available in your Onfleet plan), Teams, Driver, and Connections (if applicable).